saranicoly/RECM/README.md

 ### 2. Preprocessing

-The GTZAN dataset is already processed, but for the classifier to work with user-input audio, additional preprocessing was required to handle noise, background sounds, and echoes.
+The GTZAN dataset has already been processed, but for the classifier to work with user-input audio, additional preprocessing is required to handle noise, background sounds, and echoes.

 **Steps taken:**
 - **Signal normalization:** Adjusting the signal amplitude to a standardized range to prevent extreme volume variations from affecting feature extraction.